Do I pay tax on my savings?

 Do I pay tax on my Individual Savings Account (ISA)?

-How is the tax paid?
+How is the tax on savings paid?

 The information in this guide was accurate when published.